Aluminum vs Wood Patio Covers: An Honest Comparison for Okanagan Homeowners

 The Real Cost Breakdown

-Most comparison articles only show material costs.
+Most comparison articles only show the sticker price.
 That’s misleading, because what matters is what you’ll actually spend over the life of the cover.
-Here’s the complete picture.
+Upfront, aluminum and wood land in a similar range – but that’s only half the story.

 The Hidden Maintenance Math